-In reality, nuclear submarines and their nemesis, anti-submarine forces, were just putting to sea when Kramer rolled his cameras.
-The first US nuclear sub launched in 1956, while the first Soviet one was sighted in 1958.
-By the mid-1960s, the United States and Russia had tested submarine-launched ballistic missiles (in the case of the US, a live-fire Polaris missile was launched from a submarine and exploded above Christmas Island in the mid-Pacific).
-By the 1980s, just one strategic nuclear submarine carried enough missiles and warheads to wipe out all of the enemy's major cities - and each of the superpowers had scores of these platforms.
+In reality, submarine-based nuclear weapons, and their nemesis, anti-submarine forces, were just putting to sea when Kramer rolled his cameras.
+The first US nuclear submarine launched in 1956, while the first Soviet nuclear sub was sighted in 1958.
+By the mid-1960s, the United States and Russia had tested submarine-launched ballistic missiles (in the case of the US, a live-fire Polaris missile was fired from a submarine and exploded above Christmas Island in the mid-Pacific).
+By the 1980s, just one strategic nuclear submarine carried enough missiles and warheads to wipe out all of its enemy's major cities - and each of the superpowers had scores of these platforms.
 During the Cold War, the US put 170 and the former Soviet Union 231 nuclear-powered subs to sea.

-At the same time, the US festooned the coastal

-areas and straits near Soviet submarine ports and beyond with underwater hydrophone networks called sound surveillance systems (SOSUS).
-In the Pacific, these were laid around Japan, Korea and Taiwan, as well as Alaska and Hawaii to identify and locate Soviet and other adversaries' submarines by their unique acoustic signatures.
-The US navy conducted one test where it exploded charges under water in the North Pacific and measured the sound near New Zealand.
+At the same time, the US festooned the coastal areas and straits near Soviet submarine ports and beyond with underwater hydrophone networks called sound surveillance systems (SOSUS).
+In the Pacific, these were laid around Japan, Korea and Taiwan, as well as Alaska and Hawaii to identify and locate Soviet and other adversary's submarines by their unique acoustic signatures.
+The US navy conducted one test where it exploded charges under water in the North Pacific and measured the sound in the deep ocean near New Zealand.

-American nuclear-powered attack submarines tracked Soviet ballistic-missile submarines as soon as they entered international waters - and often before - and trailed them until they returned.
-They were supplemented by hundreds of antisubmarine surface warships, sono-buoy and depth-charge armed Orion P3 aircraft, and signals and communications intelligence systems that sought to pinpoint Soviet subs whenever they surfaced in their bastions or under the North Pole so that in a nuclear war, they could be destroyed before they could strike first, let alone retaliate.
+American nuclear-powered attack submarines tracked Soviet ballistic missile submarines as soon as they entered international waters - and often before - and trailed them until they returned.
+They were backed up by hundreds of anti-submarine surface warships, sono-buoy and depth-charge armed Orion P3 aircraft, and signals and communications intelligence systems that sought to pinpoint Soviet subs whenever they surfaced in their bastions or under the North Pole so that in a nuclear war, they could be destroyed before they could strike first, let alone retaliate.